bparanj/coding-skill/_posts/2020-01-30-technical-phone-screen-tips.md

 - What type of role do you want?

 However, it's normal that many interviewers will go straight to coding.

+### Researching a Company

+Use the following checklist to research a company before the interview.

+- Mission Statement
+- All their products or at least the product area you're applying to
+- What are they working on / new innovation
+- What kind of culture they have, so you can mimic it
+- What interview questions they ask

+## Smoke Screen Questions

+The smoke-screen questions are language dependent.
+Search for "common interview questions in {your language of choice}" and there are usually plenty of articles on lists.

+A lot of these may be quite language-specific, and since they're quick yes/no questions they don't make for great meaty interview questions.

+If you're going into an interview, and you know it's going to be for something language-specific like "javascript frontend developer," "Objective-C iOS developer," or "Python backend developer" then it'll be good to brush up on these.

+You could be developing in a language like Javascript and never use closures.
+But that's still a very common question for Javascript roles so don't let those catch you off guard.

+Smoke screen test is usually domain specific.
+If it's a startup, they ask a lot about language specific things depending on the language they use.

+For larger companies, these questions are rarer, they usually just ask you to do a coding interview.
+If they do ask you yes/no or definition questions, make sure you know about object oriented programming concepts, OS concepts, concurrency, networking, and language specific questions.

 ## Internet Connection